Niv20/string-c-library/README.md

 printf("Successfully created a list for Person objects.\n");
 ```

+> [!NOTE]
-> [!NOTE] > **For developers:** This function sets up dummy head and tail nodes, to simplify the logic for all other list operations by ensuring that every "real" node is always between two other nodes.
+> This function sets up dummy head and tail nodes, to simplify the logic for all other list operations by ensuring that every "real" node is always between two other nodes.

 > [!IMPORTANT]
 > This function only creates the list.
 It is currently "empty" (except for the dummy nodes, of course).
 Later, we will learn how to add elements to it.

 ---